 Do Baby Fleas Crawl Or Jump?

-What Do Baby Fleas Look Like to the Human Eye?
+What Do Baby Fleas Look Like?